 A number of legal requirements affect butchers regarding the labelling and composition of fresh meat, cooked meat and meat products, eggs, and cheese.

 Food for sale to consumers needs varying degrees of labelling.
 Beef and veal have very specific legislation governing their labelling, while pork is not subject to the same sort of legal requirements.
-'Meat products' have a legal definition and very specific labelling requirements.
+'Meat product' has a legal definition and very specific labelling requirements.
 Butchers also need to take care when using such terms as 'smoked' and 'traditional' as these are also subject to legal and restricted definitions.

 In the guide